aojanzen/PNPT_2025/Practical_Ethical_Hacking/15_Attacking_Active_Directory-Post-Compromise_Attacks/2_Pass_Attacks_Overview.md

 # Pass Attacks Overview

-When we dump a password hash from a SAM or crack a password, we can pass the login credentials around on the network to see if they work on other machines, too.
+When we dump a password hash from a SAM or crack a password, we can pass the login credentials (clear text password or the password hash) around on the network to see if they work on other machines, too.
 This is a way of lateral movement.

 <img src="./images/2_Pass_Attacks_Overview_01.png" alt="Pass Attacks Overview 1" width="800"/>